Graph Laplacian-based Bayesian Multi-fidelity Modeling: Introduction

 In this work we present a novel multi-fidelity approach based on the spectral properties of the graph Laplacian.
 The starting point of this method is the generation of a large number of low-fidelity data.
 Thereafter, each data point is treated as a node of a weighted graph, where the weights on the edges are determined by the distance between the nodes.
 A normalized graph Laplacian and its eigendecomposition are then evaluated, and the nodes are embedded in the eigenfunction space.
 The data are clustered and the points closest to the clusters centroids are identified.
 Thereafter, the high-fidelity counterparts of these points are evaluated.
 The problem of computing a multi-fidelity approximation using the low- and high-fidelity data is posed as a Bayesian inference problem.
 Within this framework, the prior probability distribution of the multi-fidelity data is defined to be a normal distribution centered at the low-fidelity points, with a covariance from the inverse of the graph Laplacian.
 The likelihood term is derived by assuming a simple additive Gaussian model for the error in the high-fidelity data.
 Given these choices, it is shown that the multi-fidelity data is also drawn from a multi-variate Gaussian distribution whose mean can be determined by solving a linear system of equations.
 Efficient algorithms for solving this linear system as well as determining the covariance matrix for the multi-fidelity data are described.
 The new multi-fidelity method is then applied to several problems drawn from linear elasticity, Darcy flow, and Navier-Stokes equations.
 It is used to improve the accuracy of vector quantities of interest, and spatial fields defined in one and two spatial dimensions.
 In each case it is observed that a small number of high-fidelity data leads to a multi-fidelity dataset that is significantly more accurate than its low-fidelity data counterpart.

-The approach described in this study has strong connections with semi-supervised classification algorithms on graphs \cite{bertozzi2018uncertainty, slepcev2019analysis, belkin2004regularization, bertozzi2021posterior, dunlop2020large}, and relies on theoretical results on consistency of graph-based methods in the limit of infinite data \cite{hoffmann2020consistency, trillos2018variational}.
+The approach described in this study has strong connections with semi-supervised classification algorithms on graphs \cite{bertozzi2018uncertainty, slepcev2019analysis, belkin2004regularization, bertozzi2021posterior, dunlop2020large}, especially with active learning\footnote{\new{Active learning extends semi-supervised learning by selecting data points at which to query a classification oracle, which is analogous to querying a high-fidelity model in multi-fidelity modeling.}} on graphs \cite{pmlr-v22-ji12,pmlr-v40-Dasarathy15,MillerCalder23,bhusal2024maladymulticlassactivelearning}, and relies on theoretical results on consistency of graph-based methods in the limit of infinite data \cite{hoffmann2020consistency, trillos2018variational}.
 The results presented in this study may be considered as a probabilistic extension of the ideas developed for the SpecMF method \cite{pinti2023graph}.
 They also improve on those ideas in several ways.
 First, in addition to providing a point estimate for the multi-fidelity data, they also provide a measure of uncertainty associated with it.
 This measure may be used for downstream tasks like adaptive or active learning, or as demonstrated in this manuscript, it may be used to determine an important hyperparamater of the method, thereby obviating the need of validation data.
 Second, through the use of conjugate priors and likelihood terms we ensure that the point estimate is obtained though the solution of a linear system of equations, as opposed to a nonlinear system that is solved in the SpecMF method.
 Finally, the proposed approach is applied to problems where each data point is a discrete representation of spatial fields defined on one- and two-dimensional grids, with dimensions as high as $\mathcal{O}(10^4)$.